-We recorded a \$4.8 million gain in the fourth quarter of 2019 due to insurance proceeds we received in the fourth quarter related to the ransomware incident that occurred in April 2019.
+We recorded a \$4.8 million gain in the fourth quarter of 2019 due to insurance proceeds we received in the fourth quarter.
 Approximately \$1.6 million of the gain was recorded as a reduction in SG&A, and the remainder was recorded as a reduction in Cost of Services expense.
 These proceeds related to recoverable costs that were primarily incurred prior to the fourth quarter in 2019.
-We do not expect any additional insurance proceeds or other recoveries related to the ransomware incident.